 Windows console applications.
 Text editors

-While the average user is not aware of their existence, he / she does not know the power of vim or emacs, often even MS-DOS Editor, built in all the 32-bit versions of Windows is unknown, none the less, console text editors continue to exist and be developed.
+While the average user is not aware of their existence, having no idea about the power of vim or emacs and often no knowledge even of MS-DOS Editor, built in all the 32-bit versions of Windows, none the less, console text editors continue to exist and be developed.
 As it is the case with the text web browsers, the main line of text-based text editors development is in Linux and other *nix systems world.
-But under Windows as well, there are several interesting applications.
+But there are several interesting applications under Windows as well.

 Console text editor.
-Version for Linux, some other *nix systems, DOS, Windows, OS/2.
+Version for Windows, DOS, OS/2, Linux, some other *nix systems.

 Console text editor.
-Version for Linux, some other *nix systems, QNX, OS/2, BeOS, OpenVMS, DOS, Windows.
+Versions for Linux, some other *nix systems, QNX, OS/2, BeOS, OpenVMS, DOS, Windows.

 Console text editor.
-Version for Linux, Solaris, some other *nix systems, DOS, Windows.
+Versions for Windows, DOS, Linux, Solaris, some other *nix systems.

 Console text editor.
-Version for Linux, Solaris, some other *nix systems, Windows.
+Versions for Linux, Solaris, some other *nix systems, Windows.

-Also, DOS text editors may be used.
+Also, DOS text editors may be used in some cases.
 Such as SETEDIT, TDE, PEDIT, MultiEdit, EDITV and others.